input-output-hk/Certification-working-group/Metadata/CIP-Certification-Metadata.md

             "type": "string",
             "description": "Describes the action this certification certificate is claiming.
 For the moment, only 'CERTIFY' is possible but we want to leave the possibility for new actions in the future"
           },
-          "certificatioNlevel": {
+          "certificationLevel": {
             "type": "integer",
             "description": "Integer between 1 and 3 to describe the level of certification this certificate refers to" },
           "certificateIssuer": {
             "type": "string",
-            "description": "Certification provider name"
+            "description": "Certification issuer name"
           }
         }
       },

       "signature": {
-        "description": "The signature of the certification certificate by the certification provider", "type": "object",
+        "description": "The signature of the rootHash by the certification issuer", "type": "object",
         "properties": {
             "r": {